Pseudomyxoma peritonei: Surgical

 The standard of care for mucinous adenocarcinoma with clinical condition PMP involves cytoreductive surgery (CRS) with hyperthermic intraperitoneal chemotherapy (HIPEC), performed by surgical oncologists who specialize in treating PMP.
 Some surgeons also apply early post-operative intraperitonial chemotherapy (EPIC), adjunct to surgical cytoreduction and HIPEC.
 In situations where surgery is not required immediately, patients can be monitored via CT scans, tumor marker laboratory tests, and physical symptoms, to determine when, and if, surgery is warranted.
 Although some surgical procedures may be rather extensive, patients can and do recover from surgery, and the majority of these patients can and do live productive lives.
+Notably, within the scope of current treatment protocols, patients who cannot receive the CRS-HIPEC standard of care have limited options for alternative avenues of treatment, and further, issues such as tumor recurrence have not been resolved in the CRS-HIPEC treatment.
+Therefore, continued research on new treatment strategies and how to improve upon current methods is imperative.

 In debulking, the surgeon attempts to remove as much tumor as possible.
 CRS or cytoreductive surgery involves surgical removal of the peritoneum and any adjacent organs which appear to have tumor seeding.
 Since the mucus tends to pool at the bottom of the abdominal cavity, it is common to remove the ovaries, fallopian tubes, uterus, and parts of the large intestine.
 Depending upon the spread of the tumor, other organs might be removed, including but not limited to the gallbladder, spleen, and portions of the small intestine and/or stomach.
 For organs that cannot be removed safely (like the liver), the surgeon strips off the tumor from the surface.